 Which pickleball paddles do the pro use?

 That’s an interesting question.
 Like you, each of the pros has their own preferences that are unique to them.
-Many, perhaps most, also have financial incentives with their sponsorship deals to play with a certain paddle brand.
-As you contemplate your pickleball paddle purchase, it’s important to remember that, while having the latest-and-greatest pickleball paddle technology certainly helps, it will nevertheless not make up for the skills, instincts, court-positioning, anticipation and strategies that you haven’t yet fully developed and honed.
+Many, perhaps most, also have financial incentives with their sponsorship deals to play with a certain brand.
+As you contemplate your purchase, it’s important to remember that, while having the latest-and-greatest pickleball paddle technology certainly helps, it will nevertheless not make up for the skills, instincts, court-positioning, anticipation and strategies that you haven’t yet fully developed and honed.

 Having said that, here are the paddle choices for several of the top pickleball professionals.